fxhash/fxhash-website/README.md

 ## How to contribute

+You can find opened issues on the [https://github.com/fxhash/fxhash-website/issues](https://github.com/fxhash/fxhash-website/issues) tab.
+If you want to implement a feature, please check first if an issue is opened and see what needs to be implemented in that regard.
+If no issue is opened, feel free to implement your feature as you wish.

+### Workflow

 * fork the **dev** branch of this repo
 * create a branch to implement a feature or fix a bug
 * when done, push the branch to your git repository fork
 * create a pull request againts the **dev** branch
-* I will review it and merge it eventually
+* the team will review it, and either request changes or merge it

 If you find a bug with the front end, you can create an issue.

 ### Branch naming convention

 * `feature/_`: add a feature
+* `change/_`: a change on a particular feature
 * `bug/_`: fix a bug

 ### Stack used